 Pea protein assists muscle growth and protein synthesis.
-Ashwagandha is a medicinal herb that is sometimes used for stress management and for boosting male fertility.
-Like other adaptogens, it offers value in numerous areas.
+It offers value in numerous areas.
 [SOURCE]

 Dandelion is a diuretic.
 It’s also good for detoxifying the body.
 Milk thistle is a detox ingredient as well and is often used for detoxing the liver.
 Artichoke and hawthorn are two more popular detox ingredients.

 Although many of the ingredients will certainly provide antioxidants, the first blend is likely to contain more.